crystal-community/kiwi/README.md

 # Kiwi

-A unified interface for key/value stores.
-Implemented in Crystal.
+A simple unified Crystal interface for key-value stores.

 ## Installation